welshDog/hyper-vibe-studio/SECURITY.md

 - Use workspace-specific settings when possible
 - Avoid storing sensitive data in configuration files

-### Network Security
-- Be cautious with extensions that require network access
-- Use HTTPS for all external connections
+### AI Safety Best Practices
-- Consider firewall rules for development environments
+- Always use the Prompt Shield for AI-assisted development
+- Review AI-generated code for security implications
+- Avoid sharing sensitive information with AI tools
+- Use workspace-specific settings to maintain security boundaries
+- Regularly update AI extensions and review their permissions

 ## 📢 Security Updates